HSF/hsf.github.io/organization/_posts/2020/2020-03-12-coordination.md

 - Next topical meeting planned on 25th March; proposed topic: Needs and experience of non-LHC HEP community; currently contacting potential speakers
 - Following meeting planned for 15 or 22 April
 - Two pages of LHCC draft document on simulation written, more coming
-- R&D Forum for Simulation on Accelrators?
+- R&D Forum for Simulation on Accelerators?
     - Can foresee this to be one of the topical meetings, end of April (announce this well in advance)